 Sending donations to GoldPaid from Dewsbury

 The process starts online.
 A Dewsbury shop sends photos on WhatsApp, then asks for a free prepaid Royal Mail Special Delivery label.
-The parcel is dropped at a Post Office, and from the moment it leaves the counter it travels tracked and insured.
+The parcel is dropped at a Post Office, and from the moment it leaves the counter it travels tracked and signed for.

 The nearest city with a specialist precious-metal buyer is Leeds, roughly 14 miles away and around 25 minutes by car.
 For a shop team, that is a return trip, parking and a closed till for part of an afternoon, which the online route removes entirely.